hanicinecm/pygmol/docs/index.rst

 The ``Model`` class takes two inputs:

-- ``chemistry`` - an instance of any concrete subclass of the ``pygmol.abc.Chemistry`` abstract base class
+- ``chemistry`` - an instance of any concrete subclass of the ``pygmol.abc.Chemistry`` abstract base class,

 - ``plasma_parameters`` - an instance of any concrete subclass of the ``pygmol.abc.PlasmaParameters`` abstract base class.

-For the purpose of this demonstration, I have prepared an example argon_oxygen_chemistry_ describing an Argon/Oxygen pulsed plasma, with the example argon_oxygen_plasma_parameters_.
+For the purpose of this demonstration, I have prepared an example_chemistry_ describing an Argon/Oxygen pulsed plasma, and the example example_plasma_parameters_ for this modeling case.

 Both inputs are based on Turner [1]_.
 Again, these are not part of the ``pygmol`` package, but rather only live for this